Skip to Content

 In 2010, Siemens has named the first projects under the first funding round that will receive funding from the US$100 million Integrity Initiative to promote clean markets.
 An initial tranche of around US$ 40 million will be distributed to over 30 projects from more than 20 countries.

-The projects selected in the second funding round will be announced in summer 2014 at the earliest.
+The first projects selected in the second funding round will be announced in summer / fall 2014.